 How to use an API with Postman?

-Today, all web services are accessible through APIs.
+Today, all web services are accessible via APIs.
 These are data providers that can be used with Postman.
-Postman is the most important tool in the world of web development.
-Postman is a reference tool that you can use for PHP, Node.js, Ruby on Rails or Python development.
+Postman is the most essential tool in the world of web development.
+Postman is a reference tool that you can use for PHP, Node.js, Ruby on Rails and Python development.
 All you have to do is interact with a APIand that's it.
 How to use an API with Postman?
 Find out here.

 turned on black Android smartphone